mulishmueli/snake_embedded_project/README.md

 ## The code structure
 The main file is **snake.c**.
-To run this file properly you also need this drivers.
+To run this file you also need this drivers.